NC3-LU/coral-project/_posts/2022-03-21-call-for-participation.markdown

 ---
 layout: post
-title:  "Your possibility contributing to the first European Cybersecurity certification project based on the CSA"
+title:  "Your possibility of contributing to the first European Cybersecurity certification project based on the CSA"
 date:   2022-03-21 11:20:24 +0200
 publish-date: 2022-03-21 11:20:24 +0200
 categories: community